Industry overview 2022 of The Malaysian Health supplements market

 1. Herbal/traditional health products will continue to be popular

-2. Changing lifestyles and demographic patterns in Malaysia will have an impact on the demand for health care products
+2. Changing lifestyles and demographic patterns in Malaysia will have an impact on the demand for healthcare products

 3. Technological progress to support increased demand for healthcare products